Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 9. You don't stick to your own rota

-A common complaint from staff who work to a rota is that their boss expects them to follow it, but ignores it whenever it suits them.
+A common complaint from staff about an unfair rota at work is that their boss expects them to follow it... but ignores it whenever it suits them.

 "Even if I was scheduled to finish at five, my manager would very often tell me that there was still work to be done, and I'd be stuck there for an hour or more," a friend once confessed when discussing a job he'd had while studying at university.